Several arthropod pests feed on hazelnut foliage and damage nuts. Our lab is studying management options for several of these pests.

 Study of chemical efficacy

 Reliance on a single mode of action and making repeated applications greatly increases the likelihood for resistance to develop.
-Organic growers depend heavily on spinosad (Entrust) to control this pest because it is one of the few OMRI-listed insecticides available to growers.
-Loss of efficacy of spinosad would be devastating for Oregon’s organic industry.
+Organic hazelnut growers depend heavily on spinosad (Entrust) to control this pest because it is one of the few OMRI-listed insecticides available that works.
+Loss of efficacy would be devastating for Oregon’s organic industry.
 Growers are also limited in the total amount of a product that can be applied in a single year, and if there is only a single product (e.g. Entrust) that is effective, the maximum allowed usage (3 applications) is easily reached before the end of the season, leaving growers with no alternatives for controlling the pest.
+Spinosad is also very costly, and finding alternatives that are more cost effective could help expand the organic hazelnut industry.
 Therefore, it is essential to evaluate current FBW control strategies and find new solutions to control this pest.

 While pheromone-based mating disruption is available to growers, this technique only works when the adult population is already reduced to a manageable level.
 This is not the case for a majority of organic growers.
 Most growers also control moths culturally by flailing nuts that drop from the trees early.
 But it is still extremely difficult for organic growers to manage FBW to the same damage tolerance levels (1% damage) as conventional growers and have their nuts accepted at a processor.